-We're a society that thrives off convenience, and with such an array of colourful produce readily avalaible at the supermarket, one might question the point or need of having personal edible garden.
+We're a society that thrives off convenience, and with such an array of colourful produce readily available at the supermarket, one might question why have a personal edible garden?
 But aside from the numerous health and environmental benefits that come with growing your own (to come), it's also quite an inspiring way to approach our diets.
 When harvesting foods from the garden we're governed by the seasons, which is both a traditional and natural way to eat.
 Nowadays, we could be eating strawberries from US summer in the middle of New Zealand winter, which have traveled over 12,000 km across land and ocean, onto our supermarket shelf.
 It's quite astounding to think of the diversity of produce available year-round thanks to our intricate food system, although this has costs to the environment, food prices and taste.

 If you're stuck for space, have a limited growing season or gardening just isn't your thing, then visiting a nearby farmers market is a neat way to eat local while supporting surrounding growers, as well as shopping seasonal at your supermarket.
 It's well worth it, with the perks of local and homegrown food extending well beyond delicious fresh produce - it can have an astronomical effect on your health, your families health, the health of the environment and even our wallets.
 Here are some of the perks of growing your own food: